Early College Academy

 - If there are seats available after all full qualifiers have been invited, we will start to invite students who meet all requirements except Math.

-- Any student not placed will be notified via email that they are either on the Wait List (LPS is waiting for qualifying test scores and/or an open seat for them) or if they do not meet the requirements to be in the program.
+- Any student not placed will be notified via email that they are either on the Wait List (LPS is waiting for qualifying test scores and/or an open seat for them) or that they do not meet the requirements to be in the program.

 ECA Application Links